It happens to superheroes as well as mere mortals!

 Almost all of us will experience some form of anxiety in our lives, but most of us do not talk about it.
 You might feel ashamed or see it as a sign of weakness or vulnerability instead of seeing it for what it is – a build-up of stress.

 Tony Stark / Iron Man and a build-up of stress.

 Well, he certainly has a lot on his plate.
 And he is smart enough to get anxious.
 There is no sarcasm meant there.
 If you read on, I will explain what I mean.

 Tony Stark is nothing short of a genius and shows us the price we can pay for intelligence.
 I am talking about any form of intelligence – the capacity to think.

 Iron Man – the suit, if I were to compare that to an animal that does not think about life the way you and I do, would feel fear when necessary and then carry on.
 You and I, and Tony Stark – the man, have the capacity to think.
 To worry.
 To analyze.
-Tony Stark, alone with his thought processes and worries, like you or I, can start to feel anxiety.
+Tony Stark, along with his thought processes and worries, like you or I, can start to feel anxiety.

-An animal, if it encounters something that creates fear, will not worry about it in bed later on that night, or go over and over it again like a movie script in their head, agonizing over every detail.
-You and I, and presumably Tony Stark do.
+If it encounters something that creates fear, an animal will not worry about it in bed later on that night or go over and over it again like a movie script in their head, agonizing over every detail.
+You and I, and presumably Tony Stark, do.
 That is where we get into trouble.

-The original fear has gone, but worrying, thinking, and rehashing things in our head lay down a sort of a blueprint for anxiety.
-In a way, we are hard wiring the thoughts and feelings into our brain.
+The original fear has gone, but worrying, thinking, and rehashing things in our heads lay down a sort of blueprint for anxiety.
+In a way, we are hard wiring the thoughts and feelings into our brains.
 We are laying down the foundations for an anxious brain.